 If you do not use your vehicle under any of these conditions, the fluid and filter do not require changing.
+Manual transaxle fluid doesn't require change.

 Part B: Owner Checks and Services

 Listed below are owner checks and services which should be performed at the intervals specified to help ensure the safety, dependability and emission control performance of your vehicle.